commonpike/rsinject/vue/README.md

 #### Finetune css

-Edit settings for your site in rsplayer.less.
+Edit settings for your site in rsinject.less.
 It also contains a custom skin in skin.less.

 ### main.js